[Extra Resource] The Future of FHIR with Grahame Grieve

 In this interview, Sidharth and Grahame talk about the origins of FHIR, the milestones in its journey, and what the future holds.
 In an earlier blog on Grahame’s mission to end data fragmentation, we cover the discussion in more detail.

-Check out the detailed article here, discussing Grahame Grieve’s approach to end data fragmentation.
+Check out this detailed article on Grahame Grieve’s approach to ending data fragmentation.